 Across Ontario, from Cornwall to Kenora, OPG and our many partners are working to ensure a sustainable future with clean air, strong economies and liveable communities.
 That’s because we believe our purpose goes beyond generating electricity.

 Learn more about our projects, our partners, and our amazing people by visiting this special website or watch the video below for a brief look at why we’re committed to keeping Ontario’s air clean.

 Our Generation Portfolio

 As of Dec.
 31, 2018, OPG had 16,295 megawatts (MW) of in-service generating capacity.
 As one of the largest producers of electricity in North America, OPG diversified, low-cost and low-emission portfolio includes 66 hydroelectric, one biomass, one thermal and two nuclear stations, and one wind power turbine in Ontario, Canada.
 See a map of our operations.

 Currently Generating: 3225 MW

 Currently Generating: 0 MW

-- In the third quarter of 2018, the availability of OPG's regulated and unregulated hydroelectric stations were 82.6 per cent and 67.7 per cent, respectively.
+- In 2018, the availability of OPG's regulated and unregulated hydroelectric stations in Ontario were 86.0 per cent and 78.4 per cent, respectively.

-- In the third quarter of 2018, Darlington Nuclear had a capability factor of 91.7 per cent.
-The capability factor at Pickering Nuclear was 87.9 per cent.
+- In 2018, Darlington Nuclear had a capability factor of 88.6 per cent.
+The capability factor at Pickering Nuclear was 79.1 per cent.

-- OPG is also a co-owner but not an operator of the Portlands Energy Centre and the Brighton Beach gas-fired generating station.
-In the third quarter of 2018, OPG’s 50 per cent share of the combined generating capacity and combined electricity production of these stations was 555 MW and 0.3 TWh, respectively.
+- OPG is also a co-owner but not an operator of the Portlands Energy Centre and the Brighton Beach gas-fired generating station, both located in Ontario.
+In 2018, OPG’s 50 per cent share of the combined generating capacity and combined electricity production of these stations was 555 MW and 0.7 TWh, respectively.